V-Pranathi/iiitb-asic/README.md

 ![Screenshot from 2023-08-09 00-15-10](https://github.com/V-Pranathi/iiitb-asic/assets/140998763/e3eff44e-fa1f-40c6-a5ed-110124a330cf)
-## <a name="4-day-2--timing libs--hierarchical-vs-flat-synthesis-and-efficient-flop-coding-styles"> </a> 4.Day-2- Timing libs, hierarchical vs flat synthesis and efficient flop coding styles ##
+## <a name="4-day-2--timing-libs--hierarchical-vs-flat-synthesis-and-efficient-flop-coding-styles"> </a> 4.Day-2- Timing libs, hierarchical vs flat synthesis and efficient flop coding styles ##
 ### <a name="4-1-sky130rtl-d2sk1---introduction-to-timing--libs"> </a> 4.1 SKY130RTL D2SK1 - Introduction to timing .libs ###
 As we already know .lib is a collection of standard cells.
 Now we will see what actually .lib file contains.